mbaersch/scoby-tag-server/README.md

 ## Usage
 Install the tag template and add a new *Scoby Analytics* tag.
 Enter your [**Licence Key**](https://docs.scoby.io/getting-started/obtain-license-key) and choose a proper value for your [Secret Salt](https://docs.scoby.io/getting-started/generating-salt-value).
 Per default, the tag sends every event as page view when loaded.

-**NOTE**: Make sure to only fore on pageviews to avoid flooding your Scoby workspace with false pageview counts.
+**NOTE**: Make sure to only fire on pageviews to avoid flooding your Scoby workspace with false pageview counts.

 ### Client ID
 Pick a constant or changing **Salt** value if you want the tag to determine a client id from ip address and user agent.
 You can also use the `client_id` from imcoming event data or any custom value.